Helena teen drowns in Canyon Ferry Lake

 Dutton said the current became too strong for swimmers in the area and the 17-year-old did not make it to shore, adding the waves were bigger than usual due to powerful winds.

-An autopsy is being performed at the State Crime Lab in Missoula.
+An autopsy is being performed at the Sate Crime Lab in Missoula.

 The teen has not been identified at this time.